-To use web analytics services in compliance with the current guidance of the German supervisory authorities for telemedia providers without an obligation of consent, the TTDSG and GDPR require that analytical cookies are not used, that data protection-friendly processing is guaranteed under the overriding legitimate interest of the website operator, and that processing within the EU is ensured by European processors.
+In order to be able to use web analytics services in accordance with the current guidance of the German supervisory authorities for telemedia providers in a legally compliant manner without an obligation of consent, it is a prerequisite according to the TTDSG and the GDPR to manage without analytical cookies and to ensure data protection-friendly processing under the overriding legitimate interest of the website operator.

 The Telecommunications Telemedia Data Protection Act (TTDSG) contains regulations on access to the user’s terminal equipment.
 By default, etracker Analytics only uses functional or absolutely necessary cookies.
 Active access to the user’s end device does not take place.
 According to the supervisory authorities, the processing of browser and header information used by etracker does not require consent: